 Vuforia provides tools for creating targets, managing target databases and securing application licenses.

-The Vuforia Object Scanner, is an Android app that helps you easily scan 3D objects into a format that is compatible with the Vuforia Engine.
+The Vuforia Object Scanner (available for Android) helps you easily scan 3D objects into a target format that is compatible with the Vuforia Engine.

 The Target Manager is a web app on the developer portal that allows you to create databases of targets for use on the device and the cloud (for large numbers of targets)